Victorian Railways M class (diesel-hydraulic): History

-In the 1950s the Victorian Railways were looking for alternative locomotive power to replace the aging fleet of steam locomotive which were used for shunting duties.
+In the 1950s the Victorian Railways were looking for alternative locomotive power to replace the ageing fleet of steam locomotive which were used for shunting duties.
 To aid in the replacement of the steam locomotives, in 1959, two shunting locomotives were built by the Victorian Railways at their Newport Workshops.
 These locomotives featured an Ellison TC 500 diesel-hydraulic transmission powered by an 112 kW EMD power unit, and were fitted with the same wheels as those on the F Class locomotives.
+M232 was briefly the final locomotive built at Newport Workshops, until later-build V56 was retroactively considered a locomotive.

 The two engines were given class M and the numbers 231 and 232.
 When introduced, both locomotives wore a plain, dark red livery with black under frame, similar to the Victorian Railways V class.
 Both locomotives later in their life would be repainted into the traditional Victorian Railways blue and gold livery.
-The two M class locomotives would almost exclusively operate in the Newport Workshops compound under the ownership of the Victorian railways.
+The two M class locomotives would almost exclusively operate in the Newport Workshops compound under the ownership of the Victorian Railways.
+They did occasionally substitute for other shunting engines, such as M231 at Warragul for a few days in March 1960, when the normal engine D^{3} 680 was briefly reallocated to Traralgon.